jwittbold/autoinc-hdfs-spark/README.md

 ![extract_vin_kv_after](screenshots/extract_vin_kv_after.png)

 ## GroupByKey, FlatMap populate_make() function
 Because only 'I' records contain full vehicle information, but we only want accident 'A' records, we must propagate 'make' and 'year' values from 'I' to 'A' records.
-We can achieve this by using Sparks groupByKey() and flatMap() method to apply our populate_make() function on records sharing the same key.
+This is achieved by using Spark's groupByKey() and flatMap() methods to apply our populate_make() function on records sharing the same key.
-The result is shown below, four accident records consisting of vehilce make and year.
+The result is shown below; four accident records consisting of vehilce make and year.

 ![enhanced_make_after](screenshots/enhanced_make_after.png)